AndrusAsumets/breathic.github.io/README.md

 <controller@way.point>
-***Breathic*** is a fitness focused Apple Watch app for athletes (and specifically for those looking to get a better understanding of their breath) that manages breathing cycles through heart or movement activity.
+***Breathic*** is a fitness-focused Apple Watch app for endurance athletes (or more specifically for those looking to get a better understanding of their breath) that manages breathing cycles through heart or movement activity.
 It does that by measuring user's heartrate or steps, which is then followed by triggering audible or haptic events which will indicate when it will be a good time to either breathe in or breathe out again.

 <rhythm@way.point>
 After installing the app, take a look at `Controller` view where the `Source` tab toggle allows for basing your breathing cycles to be calculated either through hearbeats/s or steps/s.
 Both modes will work for running, though heartbeats will be more usable when doing either cycling, rowing, etc.